 The acoustics research program at BYU is cross-disciplinary, involving the treatment of both fundamental and applied problems in acoustics and vibration using analytical, numerical, and experimental means.
-It focuses primarily on acoustic signal processing, active and passive noise and vibration control, aeroacoustics, architectural acoustics, audio acoustics, nonlinear acoustics, outdoor sound propagation, and sound-structure interactions.
-Many resources are readily available for the effective simulation, measurement, and control of physical systems.
+Our faculty and students actively work on a wide range of projects related to acoustic signal processing, machine learning, aeroacoustics, noise control, architectural acoustics, audio acoustics, nonlinear acoustics, outdoor sound propagation, sound focusing, underwater acoustics, musical acoustics and structural acoustics.
+Many resources are readily available for the effective simulation, measurement, and understanding of physical systems.
 In addition to strong computational facilities, the program has acoustical laboratories with extensive state-of-the-art measurement equipment, two anechoic chambers, two reverberation chambers, and a variable acoustics chamber that can be used for experimental studies.

-Visit the Acoustics Website for further information about the acoustics group.
+See the Acoustics Research Group Website for further information.

 Brian Anderson

-Research Specialty: Time reversal, nondestructive testing, communications, ultrasonics, electro-acoustic transduction, transducer arrays, elastic and fluid media
+Research Specialty: Sound focusing, vibration focusing, nondestructive testing, communications, ultrasonics, electro-acoustic transduction, transducer arrays, elastic and fluid media

 Contact